Assistance programs Madison County New York and Oneida

-Low income families and those in a financial crisis can find churches, charities, or non-profits that offer emergency financial help.
+Low income families can get financial assistance from churches, charities, government agencies or non-profits in Oneida and across Madison County.
 Get help with rent or security deposits, grants to pay electric or utility bills, free groceries from local food pantries in Madison County, free debt reduction services, and even medical or dental care.
 Learn where to apply for help with those bills as well as how to get transportation support, job placement and training, and other support.

 If you need help, advice, or information on where to turn to for assistance in Madison County, contact the Community Action Program for Madison County, Inc. The agency runs several different programs for families and individuals who are struggling to make ends meet in today’s difficult economy.
 They partner with many other local agencies and non-profits in the area.
 Find their services and contact information.